 Causes of Fatigue in Arthritis

-Inflammation, pain, inactivity and lifestyle factors can cause extreme tiredness.
+Inflammation, pain, inactivity and lifestyle factors can cause extreme tiredness when living with arthritis.

 Disease Activity and Fatigue